fkie-cad/Logprep/README.md

 ### Processors

 Every processor has one simple task to fulfill.
-For example the `Normalizer` can split up long message fields into multiple subfields or copy content from one field into another one, leading to a normalized message pattern.
+For example, the `Normalizer` can split up long message fields into multiple subfields or copy content from one field into another one, leading to a normalized message pattern.
-The `Geo-IP Enricher` takes for example an ip-address and adds the geolocation of it to the log message, based on a configured geo-ip database.
+The `Geo-IP Enricher`, for example, takes an ip-address and adds the geolocation of it to the log message, based on a configured geo-ip database.
 Or the `Dropper` deletes fields from the log message.

 As detailed overview of all processors can be found in the [processor documentation](https://logprep.readthedocs.io/en/latest/user_manual/configuration/processor.html).

-To influence the behaviour of those processors each can be configured with a set of rules.
+To influence the behaviour of those processors, each can be configured with a set of rules.
 These rules define two things.
-Firstly they specify when the processor should process a log message and secondly they specify how to process the message.
+Firstly, they specify when the processor should process a log message and secondly they specify how to process the message.
 For example which fields should be deleted or to which IP-address the geolocation should be retrieved.